DimitrisTzovanis/AI_message_reply_generator/README.md

 ### Files

-- Decoder: decodes encoded facebook messenger data
-- Create_Dataset: finds each message from a specific person, and lists all the replies from the other person
+- Create_Dataset: finds all json files from a specific dierectory, decodes encoded facebook messenger data finds each message from a specific person, and lists all the replies from the other person
 - rnn: creates the rnn model
 - generate_response: uses the trained model to generate a quick response